ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 - Setting policies

 ### Delegatees
 Delegatees are entities that Administrators permit to execute specific operations on their behalf using their Agent Wallet.
-They
+Typically, the "agent" / LLM machine is the delegatee.
+They:
 - Must authenticate using Sign-in With Ethereum (SIWE)
 - Can execute tools permitted by the Admin
 - Operate within the constraints of policies set by the Admin